jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab2.rst

 You will now configure the F5 Distributed Cloud Enhanced Firewall to provide network security between these sites.

 ..
 Note:: Due to lab architecture, we will only be able to configure the policies but not apply.
 We will show you the final step to apply your policy for reference, but you will not actually be able to apply or test.
-This is the last "Read Only" lab section.
-Our apologies for the inconvenience.

 Navigate to **Manage >> Firewall >> Enhanced Firewall Policies** and click **Add Enhanced Firewall Policy**.